SYDNEY’S LGBTIQ BARS, CLUBS AND PARTIES

 Kinselas is next to Taylor Square’s weird spurting water fountains, and has a long history with the local queer communities.
 It hosts trivia nights and is currently home to the Harbour City Bears’ Friday evening drink sessions.
 Kinselas is on Facebook here.

-The Colombian Hotel is situated right in the centre of Oxford Street, and is known its great bar service and cocktail selection.
+Situated right in the centre of Oxford Street, the Colombian is known for great bar service and cocktail selection.
 There’s DJs, drag shows and games too.
-Grab yourself a window seat and watch the Oxford Street talent drift by.
+Grab yourself a window seat and watch the talent drift by.
 Have a dance upstairs on Fridays/Saturdays/Sundays.
 The Colombian is on the corner of Crown Street.

 Sydney’s small gay bar is open at 2 Oxford Street every Thursday, Friday and Saturday from 5pm to 2am.
 Located at the city end of Oxford Street with its entrance located at the rear in Liverpool Street.
 Designed for bears plus their friends and admirers, is the place to be for entertainment and great music, with DJs from 9pm.
 Happy Hour 6pm to 8pm with $6 drinks, $15 jugs of beer and $10 pizzas and burgers until midnight.
 Find out more here.